Bourkekev/ms4-power-fitness-gym/TESTING.md

 ## Colour Constrast Checking
 I used [WebAIM's](https://webaim.org/resources/contrastchecker/) contrast checker to ensure that text on coloured backgrounds is readable and to WCAG AA Standard, especially white text on coloured backgrounds.

+## Automatic Testing

+I have written a number of tests to test the key functionality of each app.
+These can be run with the command:

+`python manage.py test`

+Or to test an individual app:

+`python manage.py test <appname>`

+e.g. `python manage.py test pages`

+I have detailed some of the automatic tests that are run on each app below.

+### Pages App

+As most of these pages are just displaying content from a template, most tests are just to test that the pages load ok, or return a status code of 200.

+There is a test for the homepage to test that the homepage uses the class HomePageView view.

+The contact page has additional tests to test the form.
+There is a test to check that the contact page is using the ContactUsForm, and then 2 tests which test the form validation for blank fields, and submitting the form when required fields are filled in.

+## Manual Testing

+### Testing Save info in webhook handler
+I commented out the form.submit() action in the stripe_elements javascript file and placed an order with the save info box checked, while changing some profile information.
+This breaks the normal payment process (as the form is not submitted) and the fallback relies on the webhook handler to save the information.
+Checking the payments in Stripe dashboard shows the payment still succeeded.
+Then checking the orders in the site admin shows that the order was created and the profile details updated.
+Also, by checking the site front-end user profile, it shows that the order succeeded and the details were updated.
+Finally, going to the checkout page again with the same user shows their pre-filled details has been updated too.

 ## Issues I had to overcome

 ### Allowing admin to set sizes